rveciana/BasemapTutorial/docs/utilities.rst

     :alt: The result whitout applying shiftdata
     :figclass: align-center

-    The result whitout applying shiftdata.
+    The result without applying shiftdata.
 Note that the result is not as expected, since the longitudes are outside the right interval

 .. _shiftgrid: